SEOTrance

 C.

-Describes how you will measure of success for the site; describes the benefits the site will provide for the audience; describes initial content requirements.
+Describes how you will measure success; describes audience benefits; describes initial content requirements.

 D.